 Develop the Flavor.
 Cover the chicken and set it in the refrigerator to marinate for at least 30 minutes.
 You can marinate overnight for greater flavor penetration.

 Ready to Cook.
-When you're ready to cook, heat a large pan to medium high heat and add the olive oil.
+When you're ready to cook, heat a large pan to medium heat and add the olive oil.

 Chicken.
 Add the chicken and cook for 5 minutes, stirring, until the chicken is browned.